alphagov/govuk-prototype-kit/docs/documentation/get-started/windows-installation-guide/install-the-kit.md

 Go to your Documents folder and create a folder called “projects”.

 You can now open the Prototype Kit zip file you downloaded.
-When you’ve done this, you should see a folder called govuk-prototype-kit followed by the version number.
+When you’ve done this, you should see a folder called govuk-prototype-kit-for-upload.

 Rename the folder to something that describes your prototype and then move it into your projects folder.

 Open Git Bash and go to your prototype folder by entering `cd ~/Documents/projects/` followed by the name of your prototype, like this.

-`cd ~/Documents/projects/juggling-licence-prototype`
+`cd ~/Documents/projects/name-of-your-prototype`

 Now, enter the following command to install the Prototype Kit.